Language Translation

 Artificial feeding can also disrupt normal migration patterns and hold geese in areas longer than normal.
 With an abundant source of artificial food available, geese can devote more time to locating nesting sites and mating.
 Feeding waterfowl also increases the susceptibility to avian diseases, which have the potential to kill large numbers of geese and other waterfowl.
 Feeding waterfowl can make other forms of management ineffective.
 Finally, human food sources rarely provide proper nutrition for waterfowl and frequently do more harm than good.

 Individuals and communities should consider adopting a “No Feeding Wildlife” policy.
 These policies are more successful if they are strictly enforced and if signage is posted showing clear consequences for feeding wildlife.
-Reducing food handouts by well-intentioned people should help make the area less attractive to waterfowl other wildlife.
+Reducing food handouts by well-intentioned people should help make the area less attractive to waterfowl and other wildlife.

 Barriers